eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 };
 ```

-Next, let's test our custom formatter out manually with the `eslint` CLI.
+Next, let's test your custom formatter out manually with the `eslint` CLI.
 Include the path to your formatter as the argument to the `--format` flag.

 Run the following: